AliKHaliliT/Cattle-Body-Parts-Dataset-for-Object-Detection/README.md

-# Cattle Body Parts Image Dataset for Object Detection Dataset
+# Cattle Body Parts Image Dataset for Object Detection

 ## Intro
 This dataset is a curated collection of images featuring various cattle body parts aimed at facilitating object detection tasks.
 The dataset contains a total of 428 high-quality photos, meticulously annotated with three distinct classes: "Back," "Head," and "Leg."